 Institutional Officer: William Leonard, Dean of Arts and Sciences

 Vice Chair: Open

 Raymond Devettere, Professor of Philosophy

-Laurie Johnston, Assistant Professor of Theology and Religious Studies
+Laurie Johnston, Associate Professor of Theology and Religious Studies

 Susan Keane, Community Member

 Kimberly Smirles, Associate Professor of Psychology

 August 25, 2016, 10am (deadline for proposal submission August 4th) in ADM 352